About the Journal

 Focus and Scope

 Canadian Food Studies / La Revue canadienne des études sur l’alimentation is the open-access, online journal of the Canadian Association for Food Studies.
 The journal’s peer-reviewed publications are as diverse and entangled as the subject of food itself, providing critical perspectives on the ways in which humans, food, and the natural and built environments construct one another.
-As a whole, the journal represents how food serves as a point of connection among communities of thought and practice, challenging disciplinary and sectorial boundaries, and inspire new frontiers of thinking.
+As a whole, the journal represents how food serves as a point of connection among communities of thought and practice, challenging disciplinary and sectorial boundaries, and inspiring new frontiers of thinking.

 Because of the breadth of food studies, CFS/RCÉA accepts submissions across different themes, categories, and geographies.
 We invite contributions from community and academic researchers, food practitioners and activists, artists and media creators.
 (See our Author Guidelines for compete details.)
 Submissions may be made in English or French, and work will be published in either language.